stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

-% "The Dream-Quest of Unknown Kadath"
+# The Dream-Quest of Unknown Kadath
-%  H. P. Lovecraft

 Three times Randolph Carter dreamed of the marvellous city, and three times was he snatched away while still he paused on the high terrace above it.
 All golden and lovely it blazed in